 In doing some research, I found some news about Algonquin Power (AQN), a company I’ve considered adding more of to my growing dividend income portfolio since making an initial purchase a few years ago, around 2011.

-Recently via the TSI Network, I received some news about Algonquin Power (AQN), a company I’ve considered adding to my portfolio.
-Today’s post will provide an overview of this utility company to see if it offers value for dividend-oriented investors.
+Today’s post will provide an overview of this utility company to see if it offers value for dividend-oriented investors like me.

 About the company

-Via the TSI report, I read the company’s utility businesses provide water, electricity and natural gas services to over 470,000 customers.
+Via the report, I read the company’s utility businesses provide water, electricity and natural gas services to over 470,000 customers.
 This is up 120,000 customers from a year ago.
 Its hydroelectric, thermal energy and wind plants currently generate 1,100 megawatts of power, up from 460 megawatts.
-Investors of Emera (EMA) might be happy to know Emera owns about 25% of Algonquin.
+At the time of this post, investors of Emera (EMA) might be happy to know Emera owns about 25% of Algonquin.

 Selected company metrics

 Here are some metrics dividend-oriented investors might want to know about:

 - The company just raised their dividend by almost 10%.

 - EPS is 0.17, rather low but not unlike many capital intensive utility companies.